erks68/Python-deploy-script-for-modern-IDEs/README.md

 # Python deploy script for modern IDEs

-It uses rsync or scp and SSH keys authentication.
+It uses rsync or scp and SSH keys for authentication.

-Put sync folder in your home dir.
+Copy files to sync folder in your home dir.

 ## VS Code
 Install extension "Run on save".